 Car accessory tips

 It's easy to get excited by accessories or extras when buying a new car.
-There are a few things to consider when choosing them as some will have little long-term value.
+But when choosing them consider the effect they will have on the price of the car, and also that some will add little long-term value.

 Factory fitted extras or options